QLD Dividend: Yield, Schedule, and What to Expect

 Short answer

-QLD's approximate ~0.1% yield (as of mid-2026) makes it a growth-first, low-yield fund.
-It tracks Nasdaq-100 (2x daily) and passes through the dividends of its holdings, typically quarterly, minus a 0.95% expense ratio.
+QLD's approximate 0.12% yield (as of July 2026) makes it a growth-first, low-yield fund, about $12 a year on a $10,000 position before tax.
+It tracks Nasdaq-100 (2x daily) and passes through the income its holdings generate, usually quarterly, net of the 0.95% expense ratio.
 If income is your goal, look to dedicated dividend funds for more; QLD is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with ProShares.

 How does the QLD dividend work?

-QLD holds the companies in Nasdaq-100 (2x daily), collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.95% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+QLD holds what is in Nasdaq-100 (2x daily), collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 0.95% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 If income is your goal, compare QLD against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how QLD's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how QLD's income fits your real portfolio in Walnut.

 The bottom line on the QLD dividend